neuroinformatics-unit/gsoc/GSoC-2025/Movement - Support for Kalma filters in movement (Shigraf Salik).md

 - **Weeks 7–8 (July 14–27, 60 hours):** Stretch goal prototype developed.
 - **Weeks 9–10 (July 28–August 10, 60 hours):** Stretch goal finalized with tests/docs.
 - **Weeks 11–12 (August 11–24, 60 hours):** Final polish and submission.

+Below is a draft for the remaining sections of your GSoC proposal for the "Support for Kalman Filters in Movement" project.
+I've tailored them to fit your 30-hour-per-week commitment and the context of the project, leaving placeholders (e.g., `[mention relevant programming languages]`) for you to fill in with your specific experiences and preferences.
+Feel free to customize these further!

+---

+### Communication Plan
+I plan to communicate with my mentors (@niksirbi, @sfmig) through weekly synchronous check-ins via video call (Zoom or Google Meet) to discuss progress, blockers, and next steps.
+These meetings will be scheduled at a mutually convenient time.
+For daily updates and asynchronous discussions, I will use the `NIU` community’s preferred platform Zulip and email to share progress reports, ask questions, and seek feedback.
+I’ll provide detailed updates at least twice a week, including code snippets, test results, or documentation drafts as needed.
+I’ll also be responsive to mentor messages within 24 hours and remain flexible for ad-hoc discussions if urgent issues arise.
+My goal is to maintain clear, proactive communication to ensure alignment throughout the GSoC period.

+---

+### Personal Statement

+#### Past Experience